 WPP AGM Trading Update

-- Negative impact of exchange rates on reported revenue -8.6% in first five months
+- Positive impact of exchange rates on reported revenue 0.9% in first four months

-- Constant currency average net debt in first five months of 2014 down by £473 million over same period in 2013
+- Constant currency average net debt in first four months of 2015 up by £224 million over same period in 2014 mainly reflecting increased acquisition spending

 “First, a few comments on current trading.

-The pattern of gross margin or net sales growth in 2014 is generally similar to the final quarter of 2013 and first quarter of 2014, with some overall further improvement in the last two months and with continuing growth across all geographies and all sectors.
-On a like-for-like basis, advertising and media investment management and branding & identity, healthcare and specialist communications (including direct, digital and interactive), as in the first quarter of 2014, continued to be the strongest sectors, with data investment management revenues and gross margin or net sales improving significantly in both April and May, partly reflecting the disposal of a call centre operation in the United States in April 2014.
-As in the first quarter, the mature markets of the United States and United Kingdom, showed the strongest growth, with Asia Pacific, Latin America, Africa and the Middle East and Central and Eastern Europe showing an improvement over the first quarter.
+The pattern of net sales growth in 2015 is generally the same as the final quarter of 2014 and first quarter of 2015, with April marginally softer, as parts of the Group’s advertising, data investment management and branding & identity businesses were slightly slower, albeit against a very strong comparative last year.
+As in the first quarter, there was like-for-like revenue growth in all regions and business sectors, except data investment management and reflecting particularly strong growth in the United Kingdom and Asia Pacific.
+On a like-for-like basis, advertising and media investment management and branding & identity, healthcare and specialist communications (including direct, digital and interactive), as in the first quarter of 2015, continued to be the strongest sectors.
+As in the first quarter, the mature markets of the United States and United Kingdom, showed the strongest growth.

-North America, with constant currency growth of 5.5% and like-for-like growth of 4.6%, a slight improvement over the first quarter, continues to show consistent growth, with particularly strong growth in media investment management and with the custom parts of the Group's data investment management and branding & identity and healthcare businesses, performing less well.
+North America, with constant currency revenue growth of 3.8% and like-for-like growth of 4.2%, a slight reduction over the first quarter, continued to show consistent growth, with particularly strong growth in media investment management and with the custom parts of the Group’s data investment management and branding & identity and healthcare businesses, performing less well.

-The United Kingdom, with constant currency growth of 7.4%, was up 7.0% like-for-like, a slower rate of growth than the first quarter of 2014, but still the strongest region as it was in the first quarter.
-The Group's media investment management and direct, digital and interactive businesses performed strongly, as in the first quarter, partly offset by branding & identity.
+The United Kingdom, with constant currency revenue growth of 17.2%, was up 8.1% like-for-like, the same as the first quarter of 2015, and still the strongest region, as it was in the first quarter.
+Net sales were up 10.3% on a constant currency basis and up 3.2% like-for-like.
+The Group’s media investment management and direct, digital and interactive businesses performed strongly, as in the first quarter, partly offset by branding & identity.

-Western Continental Europe, which slowed slightly in the final quarter of 2013, but improved in the first quarter of 2014, remains challenged from a macro economic point of view, improved in April but less so in May, with year to date constant currency growth of 1.0% and like-for-like growth of 0.6%, compared with 1.9% and 1.7% respectively in the first quarter.
-Germany, Finland, the Netherlands and Turkey grew well above the average but Austria, Belgium, Greece, Italy, Spain and Switzerland remain more difficult, as they were in the first quarter.
+Western Continental Europe, which slowed slightly in the final quarter of 2014, improved in the first quarter of 2015 and also in April, with year-to-date constant currency revenue growth of 2.7% and like-for-like growth of 3.4%, compared with 2.5% and 2.7% respectively in the first quarter.
+Net sales were up 2.8% in constant currency and up 1.4% like-for-like, a significant improvement over the first quarter like-for-like growth of 0.3%.
+Germany, Italy, Portugal and Spain remained the brighter spots growing well above the average, but Austria, France, Scandinavia, Switzerland and Turkey were more difficult, as they were in the first quarter.

 Business sector review